Semester in San Francisco

 Can you help me find housing?

-Please contact Sonya Cottam at the Co-op Connections office for questions related to housing and relocation to the San Francisco area.
+Please contact Tory Hill (email@example.com) at the Co-op Connections office for questions related to housing and relocation to the San Francisco area.
 The Co-op Connections staff has a variety of student housing resources in San Francisco to share with you, as well as the ability to connect you with students who have lived and worked in the area.
 In addition to providing housing assistance, they can also connect you with other students looking for roommates and/or housing to share.
-Please contact Sonya Cottam, email@example.com or 617.373.7492, for more information or to set up an appointment.